ctstacey/TelstraPurpleToyRobot/README.md

 - use Python 3.x to run and test

-- in a new Python 3.x file,
+- in a new Python 3.x file
 ```
 from Tests import *
 ```
 which will give you access to four test functions
 ```